 Homestead Road is the only fully staffed, professional house buying company in the market.
 Our mission is to serve people better than anyone else with an “as is” house buying experience that is smooth, stress free, and flawless.

 In 2007, Andrey Sokurec and Alex Delendik founded a company whose business model was to buy houses, fix them up, and resell them for a profit.
-The partners had a lot of competition from other companies that buy homes for cash.
+The partners had a lot of competition from other companies seeking to buy homes.
 After completing several hundred profitable transactions, they saw an opportunity to expand their mission and develop a unique positioning in the marketplace.

 What they realized was that they were not in the business of buying and selling houses.
-Andrey and Alex were in the business of helping people with their most important asset, their home, and bringing homes and neighborhoods back to life by restoring houses to their full promise.
-Accordingly, they redefined their business’s mission to serve people better than anyone else by treating every person and every home with equal respect, keeping their promises, and providing a streamlined and fair cash transition to each homeowner’s next home.
+They were in the business of helping people with their most important asset, their home.
+Accordingly, they redefined their business’s mission to serve people better than anyone else by treating every person and every home with equal respect, keeping their promises, and providing a streamlined and fair transition to each homeowner’s next home.